How to install Mainline Kernel on Rocky Linux 9

 Metadata cache created.

-Install Mainline Kernel on Linux:
+Install Mainline Kernel on Rocky Linux 9

 ELRepo repository contains elrepo-kernel channel that provides the Long Term Supported kernels (kernel-lt) and Main-Line Stable Kernels (kernel-ml) for Red Hat Enterprise Linux based distributions.
 Both of these Kernel packages are built from the sources available from The Linux Kernel Archives.